 After power-up, the Meter's Screen icon, in the lower center of the screen, is blinking.
-Press either of the (arrow) (arrow) keys to cause Calib (calibrate) to blink instead of Screen.
+Press either of the a or (arrow) keys to cause Calib (calibrate) to blink instead of Screen.
 Press the (enter) key to select calibration.
-Use the (a) or (b) keys to cause SpC (specific conductance) to blink, and press the key.
+Use the or keys to cause SpC (specific conductance) to blink, and press the key.